 Melatonin is a common natural sleep remedy.
 The body naturally produces melatonin, which is involved in the sleep-wake cycle.
 Therefore, taking additional melatonin supplements has at times helped people in treating sleep disorders like insomnia.
 However, it is not effective for everyone, and its potency seems to diminish with repeated use.
 As such, the search for better sleep remedies has continued.

-What does CBN do for sleep compared to melatonin?
+Comparatively speaking, can CBD and CBN help you sleep, similar to or more effectively than melatonin?
 The verdict is still out on that.
 It might be a great way to help people get to sleep and stay asleep.
-Only more research will be able to confirm that.
+Only more research will be able to confirm the effective use of CBN for insomnia relief.
 The studies on CBD’s impact on sleep are closer, though still a ways away from definitive data.